List of Judge Dredd characters: Judge Death

 The "alien super-fiend" Judge Death is the founder and leader of the Dark Judges, and he is considered an arch-enemy to Judge Dredd and Judge Anderson.
 Because he cannot be permanently killed, he is the most recurring villain of the Judge Dredd stories.

 According to Judge Death, he was originally born Sydney De'Ath (pronounced "Dath" since the "E" is silent), a human boy who at an early age enjoys torturing animals, even tricking the family dog Woofie into leaping to his death.
 His father, a traveling dentist, hates people and takes pleasure inflicting pain on patients, even killing some.
 After Sydney attempts and fails to kill his own sister, his father sees a kindred spirit and makes the boy his apprentice.
 Sydney later concludes that being a Judge would give him greater opportunity to cause death without penalty, so he turns his own father over to the authorities.
 Favored for his actions, Sydney is allowed to activate the electric chair that executes his father.

 After honing his skills and framing a fellow trainee for his own crimes, Sydney De'Ath becomes a merciless Judge on his Earth, sentencing people to death for even minor offenses, arguing this ensures no repeat offenders.
 He decided to make his new nickname "Judge Death" his official name.
 After executing his mother and sister, he meets three like-minded, younger Judges who become his lieutenants.
 He later meets the two dark witches known as the Sisters of Death, learns they have similar views of life and death, and falls in love with the pair.
 The Sisters reveal they can make others undead through "Dead Fluids", endowing power and removing the sin of being alive.
 Judge Death and his lieutenants are transformed into the undead Dark Judges.
 Judge Death then kills his home's Chief Judge, declaring himself now in charge and proclaiming life itself is a crime and the sentence is death.

 After eliminating all life on his Earth, turning it into Deadworld, the other three Dark Judges are satisfied they can rest now but Judge Death is increasingly restless.
 When alien explorers from another dimension appear, Death kills them and takes their dimension-hopping technology, concluding he must spread death to other Earths too.
-The other Dark Judges don't think this is necessary, so Death travels alone to Judge Dredd's Earth.
+The other Dark Judges do not think this is necessary, so Death travels alone to Judge Dredd's Earth.
 Despite his power, he is defeated by Judge Dredd and Psi-Judge Cassandra Anderson.
 After his body is destroyed, his mind is telepathically imprisoned by Anderson.
 He is freed a year later, becoming a frequent menace to Mega-City One and Dredd while developing a particular hatred for Judge Anderson.
 Judge Death later remarks that he and Anderson share a telepathic link and he can never truly rest while she still lives.